Birrellc/project-eternity-ms2/README.md

 A luxuary minimalistic restaurant website designed to convey upper market fine dining experience with high quality food and service.

 *Frontend only - backend to be added as i progress during the course*

+## Wireframe

+The completed wireframes for this project can be accesed by clicking [Wireframes](https://github.com/Birrellc/ms2-ci/tree/master/assets/wireframes)

 ## UX